 Nakuru County is one of the most cosmopolitan counties in Kenya.
-It is a county that can be used as a model to show case how Cooperative Societies can Develop Counties and be used to change lives of all the people living in the county.
+It is a county that can be used as a model to showcase how Cooperative Societies can Develop Counties and be used to change the lives of all the people living in the county.
 I will explain how to Develop Nakuru County Through Cooperative Societies.

 Another thing is that Nakuru County has very diverse economic activities.
 If looked very keenly, we will find out that few Constituencies have different economic activities from the others.

 Most of the residents in Nakuru County are farmers as highlighted in the following List of Economic Activities in every Constituency in Nakuru County.

 For the residents in Nakuru County to move from low income status to middle income status, they MUST adopt the model of Cooperative Society Movement in their economic activities.

 The salient tenets that should be put into considerations to Develop Nakuru County are;

 - It is not the National or County Government that is will develop Nakuru County but the residents through their Government.

 - You have to labour hard, and very hard for that matter, for you to have a firm foundation for your investment. i.e. Nothing comes on a silver platter.
 No one including the government will ever provide everything for you.
 The government can only supplement what you already have.

 - You don’t need to have alot of money to start a meaningful business, you only need your passion, right attitude, a plan and people to hold you when you fall and most important God on your side.